amejiarosario/amejiarosario.github.io/source/_drafts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 # Adding global styles to angular-cli.json

-`angular-cli.json` is an special file that tells the Angular CLI how to build your application.
+`angular-cli.json` is a special file that tells the Angular CLI how to build your application.
 You can define how to name your root folder, tests and much more.
 What we care right now, is telling the angular CLI to use our new CSS file from the node modules.
 You can do it by adding the following line into the `styles` array:

 ```javascript
       "styles": [